microsoft/tilecode/manual.md

 # Tour of TileCode {#tour}

 Let's take a quick tour through the various screens of TileCode.
 All editing takes place via the tile paradigm:
 * move the square-shaped cursor between nearby tiles using the direction pad (dpad);
 * select a tile using the **A** button to perform an action;
 * press the **B** button to take you back to the menu of the current screen or to the previous screen

 ## Load Screen

-The load screen of TileCode lets you select one of eight games to program and play (slots colored blue already have game assets):
+The TileCode load screen lets you select one of eight games to program and play (slots colored blue already have game assets):

 ![load screen](pics/loadScreen.gif)

 All game assets (gameboard, images and code) are stored in the flash memory of your Arcade device, so your changes will remain even if you power the device off.
 Assets are saved to flash whenever you transition between screens.
+If you copy a UF2 file off your device, the game assets will be stored in the file.

 ## Game Home Screen